What is a Combination or Combi Boiler

 The primary heating circuit of combination boilers should be pre-commissioned, cleansed and treated with a corrosion protector in the same way as any other heating system.

 In hard water areas, the secondary domestic hot water should be treated with an in-line scale reducer or water softener (See projects section for info on both of these).

 This will prevent the build up of limescale on the instantaneous water heater and the accompanying reduction in flow rate and water outlet temperature.

 With a direct combination boiler the secondary water is heated in one of two ways.
 The water may pass through pipes which run down the inside, or next to the primary pipes in the heat exchanger, or by passing through a separate heat exchanger which is bolted on top of the main heat exchanger.
 A direct combination boiler does not need a diverter valve or a secondary calorifier.

-In a domestic hot water system where the (condensing) boiler is a replacement for an existing storage cylinder system or a conventional boiler, it is essential that all redundant pipework is removed to eliminate “dead legs" which can hold air and cause air locks.
-These can also cause cold spots and slow burner shut off.
+In a domestic hot water system where the (condensing) boiler is a replacement for an existing storage cylinder system or a conventional boiler, it is essential that all redundant pipework is removed to eliminate “dead legs”.